patricklam/plam.new-webpage/content/post/20230226-japan-part-i.md

 </figure>

 Finding a place to stay in Tsumago had actually been a mission.
-Many places were either not open in February or full.
+Many places were either not open in February, or full.
 In the end, we called the Tourist Information office in Tsumago and they managed to book Kameyama for us, which is technically a minshuku; it seems to be a one-woman show and basically a guest suite, with a bath.
 The owner was